Have a Domestic Violence Case in New Jersey

 - Previously resided together;

-- Had a dating or marriage relationship; and
+- Had a dating or marriage relationship; or

 - Have a child together or will have a child together.

 A predicate act of domestic violence must have occurred for the case to be considered domestic violence.
 Since the law was enacted, more offenses have been added to the list.
 In all, an act of domestic violence is considered one of the following offenses: